Pharmacogenomics for the Prevention of Adverse Drug Reactions in Mental Health

 Dr. Chad Bousman, MPH, PhD, Assistant Professor, Medical Genetics, University of Calgary

-Dr. Stacey Hume, PhD FCCMG, Alberta Public Laboratories
+Dr. Stacey Hume, PhD FCCMG, Alberta Precision Laboratories

-Prof. SM Hossein Sadrazdeh, PhD, DABCC, FACB, Alberta Public Laboratories
+Prof. SM Hossein Sadrazdeh, PhD, DABCC, FACB, Alberta Precision Laboratories

 Dr. Mark Yarema, MD, FRCPC, Lead, Calgary Clinical Pharmacology Consultation Service and Section Chief, Clinical Pharmacology and Toxicology, Alberta Health Services